Posted on January 7, 2022 by Paul

 Traumatic Brain Injuries coupled with other injuries can be one of the most difficult wound patterns to manage in the field.
 Learn to manage TBI on its own and when other complications arrive you will be in better condition to handle an even more difficult situation.

-Category: Announcements, CPGs, Podcasts, Recommendations, Training, Uncategorized Tags: Analgesia, Analgesia Sedation, Clinical Practice Guidelines, CPG, Critical Skills Task List, field care, Fort Bragg, Journal, PFC, Podcast, Quality care, Research, TBI, Traumatic Brain Injury, USASFC, USASOC, vent, ventilator
+Category: Announcements, CPGs, Podcasts, Recommendations, TBI, Training, Uncategorized Tags: Analgesia, Analgesia Sedation, Clinical Practice Guidelines, CPG, Critical Skills Task List, field care, Fort Bragg, Journal, PFC, Podcast, Quality care, Research, TBI, Traumatic Brain Injury, USASFC, USASOC, vent, ventilator

 Posted on April 4, 2019 by Paul